-Packet loss would be another factor that is creating a negative impact to the smooth content streaming experience that you can secure on the IPTV device.
-In here, the data packets containing IPTV media content will get lost.
+Packet loss would be another factor that is creating a negative impact on the smooth content streaming experience that you can secure on the IPTV device.
+Here, the data packets containing IPTV media content will get lost.
 In such a situation, the server will have to re-transmit the data packets.
 This will take some time.
 Therefore, you will have to experience slowness with enjoying IPTV content.

-Keep these facts in your mind and make sure that you use the best internet connection with best bandwidth, so that you can enjoy the benefits that come on your way with IPTV.
+Keep these facts in your mind and make sure that you use the best internet connection with the best bandwidth so that you can enjoy the benefits that come on your way with IPTV.